jpmhouston/RenameCommand/README.md

  `runRename()` takes a function argument with a inout `name` parameter, you provide this function which changes `name` as desired.
 This is called for every file passed on the command line, with the file extension omitted if any, and the file gets renamed accordingly.

-`RenameOptions`  defines arguments `verbose`, `silent`, `dry-run`.
+`RenameOptions`  defines arguments `verbose`, `quiet`, `dry-run`.

-It works well with `swift-sh`, also the `Regex` package at http://github.com/sharplet/Regex which it extends with a convenience function for case insensitive matching.
+It works well with `swift-sh`, also the `Regex` package at http://github.com/sharplet/Regex which `RenameCommand` extends with an overload of its `replace` functions added to `String` allowing you to more conveniently specify case insensitive.

-For example:
+For example, this simple Swift "script" source file "myrename" (no ".swift" extension needed):

 ```swift
 #!/usr/bin/swift sh